vpayno/exercism-workspace/go/card-tricks/cards-doc.md

 func SetItem(slice []int, index, value int) []int
 ```

-SetItem writes an item to a slice at given position overwriting an existing value\.
-If the index is out of range the value needs to be appended\.
+SetItem writes an item to a slice at given position overwriting an existing value.
+If the index is out of range the value needs to be appended.

 <details><summary>Example</summary>
 <p>